bshaw928/giphy-party/README.md

 This was created as an exercise for Springboard's software engineering bootcamp.
 AJAX and axios are used to manipulate data from Giphy API.
+The deployed page can be found here: https://bshaw928.github.io/giphy-party/